PR should embrace content marketing.

 He simplifies the definition in a subsequent paragraph by stating, “In short, instead of pitching your products or services, you are delivering information that makes your buyer more intelligent.”

-Isn’t that also what bloggers and media strive to do?
+Isn’t that also what bloggers and reporters strive to do?

 Crossing a Threshold